chronicleworks/chronicle/docs/cli.md

 Ignored if `--anonymous-api` is given.

+##### `--userinfo-address`

+The URI that should be used to exchange access tokens for user information, typically suffixed `/userinfo`.
+If this option is supplied then the endpoint must supply any additional claims in response to the same `Authorization:` header that was provided by a user in making their API request.

 ##### `--jwt-must-claim name value`

 For security, the GraphQL server can be set to ignore JSON Web Tokens that